 Consider this a SEO health check of your website.
 You don’t want your great content being held back by technical faults!

-Serpstat took about 30 mins to perform its automated in-depth analysis of surges.co, highlighting the key ranking factors that search engines look for and the issues and opportunities for optimisation.
-Serpstat’s review of this site flagged up some duplication in headers, which is something I probably wouldn’t have picked up on myself.
+Serpstat took about 30 mins to perform its automated in-depth Site Audit of surges.co, highlighting the key ranking factors that search engines look for and the issues and opportunities for optimisation.
+Serpstat’s review of this site flagged up some duplication in headers and a meta tags issue I wasn’t aware of.

 If you’re unsure who your competitors are, you can also cast your net wide by typing your target keyword to check who’s ranking for it in organic search and paid ads.
 If same 4-5 competitors pop up in your keyword analysis, these are your benchmark for your site’s competitiveness so add them to your Serpstat project page and track them over time.